* U.S. budget talks main focus in year-end trades

-NEW YORK, Dec 28 (Reuters) - The dollar edged up to a two-week high against major currencies on Friday as uncertainty about fiscal talks in Washington to avert tax hikes and spending cuts next year drove investors to the relative safety of the U.S. currency.
+NEW YORK, Dec 28 (Reuters) - The U.S. dollar edged up to a two-week high against major currencies on Friday as investors waited to see if U.S. politicians can strike a last-minute budget deal to avert tax hikes and spending cuts next year.

 “Headline risk is likely to remain a driver of FX markets in the near term,” said Eric Theoret, FX strategist at Scotia Capital in Toronto.

 Conflicting developments in Washington over the U.S. “fiscal cliff” have sparked volatility in the dollar.
 On Thursday, the dollar rose after Senate Majority Leader Harry Reid warned that the United States looks to be headed over the “fiscal cliff.”
 But it gave up gains on news of a House (of Representatives) session on Sunday.